 Enabling the public to

 Many families have asked us for suggestions about how to continue engaging with science, technology, engineering and maths whilst the science centre is closed.
-To date, we have put together two mini projects, each containing six possible activities covering:
+To date, we have put together four mini projects, each containing six possible activities covering:

 The first project is called: The King's Crown

 The second project was inspired by the mathematician Emmy Noether and is all about symmetry.

 The third project is about space and brings together experiments that you will have seen before.
 You, too, can be inspired by these resources from the Royal Society of Chemistry and Cambridge University.

 The fourth project is about "terrible lizards", as Richard Owen first named them.
 We know them as dinosaurs.

 To compile these cross-curricular projects, we have drawn on a number of resources, including: "Connecting Primary Maths & Science: A Practical Approach" by Alan Cross and Alison Borthwick (particularly p21"The king has lost his crown!") and "A Creative Approach to Teaching Science" by Nicky Waller.